Video shows woman smack unmasked passenger on Delta flight - NewsBreak

 The woman, who had her own mask pulled down, is seen standing in the aisle, yelling at the man to “mask up.”
 The man told the woman he was eating and didn’t need to wear a mask.
 Things got even more heated after he called her a “Karen” and a profane word.
 Others on the plane tried to restrain the woman, but she hit the man in the face at least once.

-“This disturbance lead to the injury of fellow passengers and Delta employees,” the Atlanta Police Department said in a statement.‘Mind-blowing to watch’: TSA agent jumps over baggage check to save infant’s life
+“This disturbance lead to the injury of fellow passengers and Delta employees,” the Atlanta Police Department said in a statement.Mother bear, 3 cubs spotted in neighborhood tree in Virginia

 The agency said it was called to an incident at the Hartsfield Jackson International Airport and detained the woman, identified as Patricia Cornwall, at the gate.
 The FBI was notified, then Cornwall was taken to a local police station, where officers took custody of her.